penberg/libsql-php-experimental/README.md

 libSQL is an open source, open contribution fork of SQLite.
 This source repository contains libSQL API bindings for PHP, which aims to be compatible with the [SQLite3 database extension](https://www.php.net/manual/en/book.sqlite3.php).

+**Please note that this is work-in-progress.
+If you are looking for a libSQL PHP SDK to us in production, this is not it.**

+## Getting Started

 ```
 cargo build
 ```